Contents

 Why is it good to specify the dielectric of the board instead of CI?

 The impedance of traces is also defined by the PCB materials used on the board.
 The dielectric constant of the materials and the expected impedance based on certain parameters is called a controlled dielectric.
 If you like math, you can take the controlled dielectric approach to control the impedance you need.
 Once you make your calculations, you can specify the dielectric space required between the copper layers in your fab.
-Then, layout your traces with the right trace and space.
+Then, layout your traces with the right width and space.
+For advanced PCB trace design tips, see 10 best layout tips for high-speed and high-current PCB traces.

 In this scenario, it still might be better to request a controlled impedance board instead of a controlled dielectric board.
 For controlled dielectric, are you specifying the types of glass cloths to be used?
 The resin percentage of the materials?
 If not, then you can’t be sure what your manufacturer is using.
 Also, are you ensuring that the trace widths are within tolerance?
 The burden falls on you if you request for a controlled dielectric board.